rubinusp/byu-cs460-f2021/lab-full-stack-network/README.md

    It might seem confusing that prefix 10.0.100.0/30 originates from two different routers, specifically `r1` and `r2`.
-To help explain this apparent discrepancy, remember that the goal of routing is not to get a packet to the destination host but to get the packet to the router that has in interface in the same LAN as the destination.
-So whether a packet destined for 10.0.100.1 arrives at `r1` or `r2`, it doesn't matter.
-Both routers have an interface in 10.0.100.0/30 and thus can use ARP and Ethernet to get the packet to its final destination.
+To help explain this apparent discrepancy, remember that the goal of routing is not to get a packet to the destination _host_ but to get the packet to the router that has in interface in the same _subnet_ or _LAN_ as the destination.
+So whether a packet destined for 10.0.100.1 arrives at `r1` or `r2`, it doesn't matter;
+   both routers have an interface in 10.0.100.0/30 and thus can use ARP and Ethernet to get the packet to its final destination.

    The next question is how to create the prefix from the IP address.
    This is really just the first "address" in the prefix.
 That means that it